 This icing is optional, but I find it hard to not use it.

 - Powdered Sugar

 Step 1.
 Make sure your butter is cold and cut into very small cubes.
 Optionally, you can grate the butter.
 You may need to rechill the butter so it is nice and cold

 Step 2.
 Mix the cottage cheese, cold butter, and flour in a large bowl until combined

 Step 3.
 Turn the dough out on a floured pastry cloth and form into a disk

 Look how nicely this dough comes together.
 It's nice and moist and you can see the pieces of butter and cottage cheese.

 Step 5.
-Roll each triangle up starting at the wide end and place the rolls on a rimmed baking sheet with the rolled end down this will keep the crescent shape intact while baking.
-Some butter will melt out of the rolls while baking.
-Sometimes, I will drain off some of the butter from the baking pan with a spoon if there is too much butter.
+Roll each triangle up starting at the wide end and place the rolls on a rimmed baking sheet with the rolled end down, this will keep the crescent shape intact while baking.
+Sometimes, I will drain off the butter from the baking pan with a spoon if there is too much butter.

 It is amazing what a few simple ingredients can turn into.
 Bake up a batch of these delectable homemade crescent rolls for breakfast, brunch, or maybe a potluck.
 I guarantee everyone will love these rolls.